johnroutledge/milestone-project-3/README.md

 COIN_MARKET_CAP_KEY

 * Navigate to [Coinmarketcap](https://coinmarketcap.com) and create a free account.
-* Once logged in, go to the dashboard and copy the api key as shown in the image below:
+* Once logged in, go to the dashboard and copy the api key by hovering over it and clicking the blue 'copy key' button as shown in the image below:

 ![Coinmarketcap API Key](https://johnroutledge.github.io/milestone-project-3/readme-assets/coinmarketcap_api.png "Coinmarketcap API Key")

 * Paste the key into the value for the COIN_MARKET_CAP_KEY in the env.py file.
-* Save the file
+* Save the file.

 ***